What is hash? Well, for one, it may be the forefather of all cannabis concentrates.

 Packing hash into a bong or pipe

-Another extremely popular way of consuming hash is through using a bong or pipe.
+Another extremely popular way of smoking hash is through using a bong or pipe.

 Here are some simple directions:

 For bongs and pipes with a screen, simply placing hash on the screen, then lighting it for a second or two as you inhale usually does the trick.
 If your bong/pipe has no screen, simply place the dried flower in your bowl first, then sprinkle bits of hash on top and proceed to light.

 But keep in mind, while lighting the goal is not to burn all the hash at once, otherwise, it’s wasted.
 Instead, for better preservation and to get the most out of your bowl, light a portion as you inhale.

 If this doesn’t prove to be a good smoking experience, priming your hash into more smoke ready form, as mentioned above, will do the trick.
 To do this, place your hash on a metal spoon or key and gently apply a flame until the hash’s texture becomes soft and malleable.
 Then, break it into pieces and sprinkle it into your bowl, whether by itself or on top of dried flower.